sebastianotronto/h48/README.md

 To build and run a tool in debug mode, use `make debugtool`.

-## Running commands manually
+## User interfaces

+User interfaces for this software are in an experimental stage.
+Some examples are included in this repository, but they are not polished.
+If you are a developer and you are interested in contributing, have a look at the examples and let me know!

+## Command-line interface

-This project also includes a rudimentary shell that can be used to run commands manually.
-To build the shell use:
+The `shell` folder contains the code for a rudimentary shell that can be used to run commands manually.
+The user experience in not amazing, as the commands require quite verbose options.

+To build the shell run:

 ```
 $ make shell